De Daumier-Smith's Blue Period

 "De Daumier-Smith's Blue Period" is a short story by J. D. Salinger, first published in the May 1952 edition of World Review (London).
-Declined by The New Yorker on November 14, 1951, the piece was judged too short to contain the complex religious concepts that Salinger attempted to present.
-It is the only work he is known to have produced in 1951 after struggling with it for over five months.
+Declined by The New Yorker on November 14, 1951, as the piece was judged too short to adequately address the complex religious concepts that Salinger attempted to convey.
+It is known that Salinger struggled with writing it for over five months in 1951.
+While the New Yorker initially declined this story, Salinger still managed to publish Pretty Mouth and Green My Eyes in the July 1951 edition of The New Yorker.

-The last Salinger story to appear outside the pages of The New Yorker, it was included in his collection Nine Stories (1953).
+"De Daumier-Smith's Blue Period" was the last Salinger story to have been published outside the pages of The New Yorker, it was later included in his 1953 collection Nine Stories.